Kenya Moore And Husband Marc Daly’s First Joint Interview Address Rumors: ‘Love At First Sight’

 The couple is asked by an Entertainment Tonight host how they knew they were the right ones for each other.
 Marc admits that it was love at first sight and the 47-year-old former model states that she knew Mr. Daly was the one after their first date.

-The RHOA star said that she called Cynthia Baily after the date with Marc and told her that she just met her future husband.
+The RHOA star said that she called Cynthia Bailey after the date with Marc and told her that she just met her future husband.

 The couple then directly address the rumors that their marriage is fake and her husband is not real.